American University of Armenia: First years

 The university was formally established on September 21, 1991, the day Armenia held an independence referendum, and opened two days later.
-AUA began instruction with 101 students, who were enrolled in an intensive English-language program and later allocated into three graduate degree programs.
-In 1993, AUA's first commencement took place when 38 people graduated with master's degrees in Business and Management, Industrial Engineering, and Earthquake Engineering.
-The AUA Extension, a program offering short courses and training programs, was established in 1992.
+AUA began instruction with 101 students, who were enrolled in an intensive English-language program, which later grew into three graduate degree programs.
+In 1993, AUA's first commencement took place when 38 students received graduate degrees in Business and Management, Industrial Engineering, and Earthquake Engineering.
+AUA Extension, a program offering short courses and training programs, was established in 1992.

 Expansion

-The university introduced an undergraduate program in 2013.
-That year some 300 students were accepted.
+The university introduced an undergraduate program in 2013, accepting some 300 students in the initial cohort.

 Campus and estate

 The university's two central buildings, the Main Building and the Paramaz Avedisian Building, are located at 40 Marshal Baghramyan Avenue in central Yerevan.

 Main building

 The university's main building, informally known as the "old building" (հին մասնաշենք), housed the Political Enlightenment House of the Central Committee of the Armenian Communist Party during the Soviet period.
 It was granted to the AUA on September 21, 1991, by the government.
 It has six floors and originally had lecture halls, auditoriums, laboratories, library facilities, and offices.
-After the construction of the Paramaz Avedisian Building in 2008, it has been used for administrative and non-academic purposes.
-The main building has solar panels on its rooftop, which have a capacity of around 50 kilowatt hour (kWh) and photoelectric capacity of 5 kWh, which secures the continuous operation of the whole system.
+It houses classrooms and administrative offices.
+The main building has solar panels on its rooftop, which have a capacity of around 50kilowatt-hour (kWh) and photoelectric capacity of 5 kWh, which ensures the continuous operation of the entire system.